peshmerge/invitation-codes-gravityforms-add-on/readme.txt

 = How do I use this plugin? =

 This plugin requires you to have Gravity Forms installed (min version 2.5).
+The plugin is tested with Gravity Forms 2.7.3

 = How to uninstall the plugin? =